Who is the Top Investor In Alaska Air Group Inc. (ALK)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 12.64 million shares valued at $657.38 million.
 The investor’s holdings represent 10.18% of the ALK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 9.25 million shares valued at $480.87 million to account for 7.44% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 9.16 million shares representing 7.38% and valued at over $476.5 million, while Primecap Management Company holds 4.16% of the shares totaling 5.17 million with a market value of $268.59 million.

-Alaska Air Group Inc. (NYSE: ALK) is 31.85% higher on its value in year-to-date trading and has touched a low of $22.15 and a high of $73.75 in the current 52-week trading range.
+Alaska Air Group Inc. (NYSE: ALK) is 30.29% higher on its value in year-to-date trading and has touched a low of $23.39 and a high of $73.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ALK stock was last observed hovering at around $70.78 in the last trading session, with the day’s loss setting it -2.22% off its average median price target of $73.00 for the next 12 months.
-It is also 23.82% off the consensus price target high of $90.00 offered by 15 analysts, but current levels are -39.92% lower than the price target low of $49.00 for the same period.
+The ALK stock was last observed hovering at around $65.42 in the last trading session, with the day’s gains setting it 2.33% off its average median price target of $73.00 for the next 12 months.
+It is also 24.72% off the consensus price target high of $90.00 offered by 15 analysts, but current levels are -38.27% lower than the price target low of $49.00 for the same period.

 Alaska Air Group Inc. (ALK) Analyst Forecasts